siderolabs/talos-cloud-controller-manager/docs/config.md

 ### Transformations parameters

-* `nodeSelector` - a list of node selector requirements by platfrom metadata variable.
+* `nodeSelector` - a list of node selector requirements by platform metadata variable.
-  * `matchExpressions` - a list of node selector requirements by platfrom metadata variable.
+  * `matchExpressions` - a list of node selector requirements by platform metadata variable.
     * `key` - the key that the selector applies to, case `insensitive`.
     * `operator` - represents a key's relationship to a set of values.
 Supported operators are `In`, `NotIn`, `Exists`, `DoesNotExist`, `Gt`, `Lt`, `Regexp`.
     * `values` - an array of string values.